 Cut the red meat into very skinny fillets if it has not been completed for you with the aid of the butchers.

 Cut off all strains of fat from the red meat.

 Set your oven to 250°C (475F) or Gas Mark nine to preheat.
 If your oven temperature settings are not up to these, use the best possible putting however this means that your very own drying times will trade.
 If your oven has a fan, flip it on as well as it helps dry the red meat quicker.

 Sprinkle a tiny amount of salt at the fillets of beef and unfold them round.
 You only want a tiny quantity and you could skip salt altogether.

-Line your oven tray with a baking sheet and lay the pieces of pork flat on it.
+Line your oven tray with a baking sheet and lay the pieces of beef flat on it.

-Put the tray of pork into the oven and bake for 15 minutes.
-Flip the pork each five mins for even drying.
+Put the tray of beef into the oven and bake for 15 minutes.
+Flip the beef each five mins for even drying.

 After 15 minutes, bring out the beef from the oven and brush the Kilishi throughout them, making sure that both facets of the red meat are nicely included.